 title: Filibuster and Cloture

-P: In the early years of Congress, representatives as well as senators could filibuster.
-As the House of Representatives grew in numbers, however, revisions to the House rules limited debate.
+p: In the early years of Congress, representatives as well as senators could filibuster.
+As the House of Representatives grew in number, however, revisions to the House rules limited debate.
 In the smaller Senate, unlimited debate continued on the grounds that any senator should have the right to speak as long as necessary on any issue.

-P: Three quarters of a century later, in 1917, senators adopted a rule (Rule 22), at the urging President Woodrow Wilson, that allowed the Senate to end a debate with a two-thirds majority vote, a device known as "
+p: Three quarters of a century later, in 1917, senators adopted a rule (Rule 22), at the urging of President Woodrow Wilson, that allowed the Senate to end a debate with a two-thirds majority vote, a device known as "